AWcoder/MisfitsUnited/README.md

 ### Rookie Draft Order ###
 - The draft order for the rookie draft will be determined based on both regular and post-season results
 - Picks 1-8 will be assigned in inverse order of the regular season standings.
 Standings determined by regular season record with a tiebreaker of total points scored.
-3rd place game in the postseason is meaningless for determining draft order because there is no payout.
+The postseason results are meaningless for determining draft order other than the championship game.
-- Picks 9-10 will be assigned in inverse order of the postseason standings
+- Pick 9 will be assigned to the loser of the championship game
+- Pick 10 is assigned to the champion of the season.

 ### Rookie Draft Settings ###